-SPSK attorney Robert B. McBriar, was sworn in as the new President of the Sussex County Bar Association.
-The event was held at the Mohawk County Club on Thursday, July 13, 2017.
+Schenck Price attorney Robert B. McBriar, was sworn in as the new President of the Sussex County Bar Association.
+The event was held at the Mohawk Country Club on Thursday, July 13, 2017.

 Robert B. McBriar, Mr. McBriar’s mother, Carol McBriar, his sister, Shannon McBriar and the Honorable William J. McGovern III

 Michael K. Mullen, Gary Mazart, John E. Ursin, Basil F. O'Connor, Crystal

 Melanie Morales, Rutgers Law School, Class of 2018, was the recipient of the SPSK scholarship.
 The scholarship was presented at the Garden State Bar Association 42nd Anniversary Scholarship & Awards Gala in Atlantic City by SPSK Managing Partner Gary Werner and Partner Crystal West Edwards, Past President of the Garden State Bar Association.